Avasam/speedrun.com_global_scoreboard_webapp/README.md

 ## Dev environment setup
 Get yourself a [MySQL server](https://dev.mysql.com/downloads/mysql/) (PythonAnywhere uses version 5.6.40)
 Install [Python](https://www.python.org/downloads/) 3.6+
-Install PIP
+Install PIP (this should come bundled with python 3.4+
-Run `pip install flask flask_login flask_sqlalchemy sqlalchemy httplib2 simplejson mysql-connector`
+Run this command through the python interpreter (or prepend with `py -m ` in a terminal): `pip install flask flask_login flask_sqlalchemy sqlalchemy httplib2 simplejson mysql-connector requests`
 Copy `configs.py.template` as `configs.py` and update the file as needed.

 I'm probably missing steps 🤷 (and setting up a virtual environment, but if you care about that, you'll know how to set it up yourself).
 In any case you can let me know if you have issues setting up your dev environment.